HiveMQ Installation on Cloud Service Providers

 Create Load Balancer

-• From the available load balancer options, select Network Load Balancer TCP, TLS, UDP:
+• From the available load balancer types, select Network Load Balancer TCP, TLS, UDP:

 Select Load Balancer